viamrobotics/docs/docs/note.md

 It can even contain shortcodes.
 {{< /alert >}}

+### Alerts Titles

+When creating alerts about important messages, set the title attribute as title="Important".
+If you want to include a more detailed title or message, use title="Important: $message" to provide additional context.

 ## Using Expanders

 Expanders allow to you add long sections of code to your topic and hide them until the reader decides to view it.